lkopacz/a11y-with-lindsey/src/pages/data-viz-a11y-bar-chart/index.md

 + .attr('role', 'listitem');
 ```

-Something that Heather does that I am not going to do here is adding `role="presentation"` to the axises.
-The reason for that is I posed this question on Twitter and got mixed responses.
+Something that Heather does that I am not going to do here is adding `role="presentation"` to the axes.
+The reason for that is that I posted this question on Twitter and got mixed responses.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I have an <a href="https://twitter.com/hashtag/a11y?src=hash&amp;ref_src=twsrc%5Etfw">#a11y</a> question that feels subjective.
 If you&#39;re creating an SVG graph, wouldn&#39;t the axis be a bit useless to a screen reader if you are announcing the data points a different way? <br><br>For example, &quot;Donations - $100k&quot;.
 If that gets read - wouldn&#39;t the axis be redundant?</p>&mdash; Lindsey Kopacz 🐞 (@LittleKope) <a href="https://twitter.com/LittleKope/status/1123571021120827394?ref_src=twsrc%5Etfw">May 1, 2019</a></blockquote>

-I had mostly thought about the redundancy of screen readers, but someone else brought up a really good point.
+I had thought about the redundancy of screen readers, but someone else brought up an excellent point.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Not necessarily.
 People don&#39;t always use accessibility tools in the way you would expect.<br><br>For instance, I have ADHD and often use a screen reader to help me with my writing.
 No vision problems, I just need something to read it back to me, so I know it all makes sense. 😊</p>&mdash; Chris Kitchens (@imchriskitchens) <a href="https://twitter.com/imchriskitchens/status/1123708336212516864?ref_src=twsrc%5Etfw">May 1, 2019</a></blockquote>

-This is something I hadn't thought about, even as someone with ADHD myself.
-So with that I've decided to put the axises later in the DOM and added an `aria-label` to those groups in the SVG.
+This is something I hadn’t thought about, even as someone with ADHD myself.
+So with that said, I’ve decided to put the axes later in the DOM and added an `aria-label` to those groups in the SVG.

 ```diff
 svg